oracle-devrel/cd3-automation-toolkit/docs/greenfield-jenkins.md

 **Step 5:**
 <br>setUpOCI pipeline is triggered and stages are executed as shown below.<br>
-This will run the python script to generate the terraform auto.tfvars.
-Once created, it will commit to the OCI Devops GIT Repo and then it will also launch terraform **apply** pipelines for the services chosen (Stage:ashburn/identity and Stage:ashburn/tagging in the below screenshot).
+This will run the python script to generate the auto.tfvars.
+Once created, it will commit to the OCI Devops GIT Repo and then it will also launch **apply** pipelines for the services chosen (Stage:ashburn/identity and Stage:ashburn/tagging in the below screenshot).

 <img width="1000" height="400" alt="Screenshot 2024-01-17 at 11 57 14 AM" src="../images/jenkinsGF-4.jpg">

-## Execute terraform Pipelines
+## Execute terraform/tofu Pipelines

-Terraform pipelines are auto triggered parallely from setUpOCI pipeline based on the services selected (the last two stages in above screenshot show trigger of terraform pipelines). <br>
+Terraform/tofu pipelines are auto triggered parallely from setupoci pipeline based on the services selected (shown in the last two stages of the above screenshot). <br>

 **Step 1**: